chanabanana999/Purchases/README.md

 npm test
 ```

 There are not a lot of tests.
-With more time, I would add a test for a failed fetch and to verify that products are rendered on the page.
+With more time, I would add a test for a failed fetch and a test to verify that products are rendered on the page.
 There can also be tests added for checking that styling displays correctly at different window widths (per the requirements).

 ## Overview